TeriakiSauce/Scrabble/README.md

 ### Implementation

-#### Board (Andrew)
+#### Board Representation (Andrew)

 #### Gameplay (Tarik)

 #### Graphics (Haravind)

-#### WordBank (Jaan)
+#### Database (Jaan)

 ##### Word Retrieval

 The lists of valid words that can be used are retrieved from a website using the Java URL library.
 We download the data from a specified URL, and extract the words from the data.
 If the user has no internet connection or the download failed, we also have a backup list of words stored in a local text file which can be extracted in the same manner.
-Currently, there are 10000 valid words in the database, however, this can be increased by downloading the words from different website or creating a larger local database of words.
+Currently, there are ten thousand valid words in the database, however, this can be increased by downloading the words from different website or creating a larger local database of words.

 ##### Word Storage